 The natural flavours, aromas, textures, colours and purity within Manuka honey are all retained with our extraction systems.
 Hive temperatures are replicated and there is no need for secondary processing.

-Drums are transported to our Auckland Factory from our storage facility once we are ready to pack it in order to meet our customers and sales requirements.
+Drums are transported to our factory from our storage facility once we are ready to pack it in order to meet our customers and sales requirements.

 Drums are warmed to the natural temperatures of the hives to facilitate processing.
 They are transferred to the VATs where the honey is filtered to ensure purity and quality.